Hodgson: Why Eberechi Eze did not start against Southampton | Goal.com

 He replaces Schlupp. #CPFC | #CRYSOU pic.twitter.com/KU6xKwt0G7

-Even at the cameo appearance, the Super Eagles prospect showed some flashes of brilliance as the Selhurst Park giants began the 2020-21 campaign on a winning note thanks to Wilfried Zaha’s 13th minute strike.
+Even at the cameo appearance, the Super Eagles prospect showed some flashes of brilliance as the Selhurst Park side began the 2020-21 campaign on a winning note thanks to Wilfried Zaha’s 13th-minute strike.

 Speaking in his post-match press conference, the former Liverpool and Fulham boss disclosed his motive for starting Eze from the bench.